altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 She handed the letter to Elise.<br/>
 "Pardon me!"<br/>
 She took the letter with quivering hands, and read it anxiously.<br/>
-Eleanor said to Regis and the others who didn’t know the full picture:
+Eleanor said to Regis and the others who didn’t know the full picture:<br/>
 "House Tiraso Laverde has a branch house in High Britannia.
 Marbella is doing business over there."<br/>
 "Ah, I see… if it’s a relative, you can discuss things that are more confidential."<br/>
 "Fufu… Well, we don’t trust each other to such an extent… But they are our biggest business partner."<br/>